ForecastHealth/botech-protocol/README.md

 ## Specification: The Botech Graph and Graph Components

-The `environment`, when passed a model configuration, will create a `graph` and the components of the graph: `nodes` and `edges`.
+The `environment`, when passed a model configuration, will create a `graph` and the components of the graph: `nodes` and `links`.
 This is the process of translating the nodes and links of the `configuration` into objects (or methods, depending on the implementation) that can:
 - maintain state
 - adjust their balance (nodes)
-- transmit values (edges)
+- transmit values (links)
-- generate arrays (nodes and edges)
+- generate arrays (nodes and links)

 ## Specification: The Simulation Method and Runtime Events